 David Ebert • C0founder

-With a lifelong interest in animal rights, welfare and protection, David cofounded ADP as a means to devote himself more fully to defending animals using the skills he has developed over his 30+ year legal career.
+With a lifelong connection to animal rights, welfare and protection, David cofounded ADP as a means to devote himself more fully to defending animals using the skills he has developed over his 30+ year legal career.

-In his private practice, David litigates complex commercial matters and tries cases in state and federal court in New York and around the country.
+In his private practice as a litigation partner at the Ingram law firm in New York City (www.ingramllp.com), David litigates complex commercial matters and tries cases in state and federal court in New York and around the country.
 He also serves as outside general counsel for several small and midsize companies.

 After graduating with a B.A. from the University of Pennsylvania, David received his law degree from NYU.

 David's family lives in Hastings-on-Hudson in Westchester County, New York, together with their beloved dogs, Frieda and Mo.
 His daughter, Mira, is in college.
-And, culminating a long-standing ambition, in November 2016 he visited with the Hirwa family of mountain gorillas in Rwanda's Volcanoes National Park.
+And, culminating a long-standing ambition, in November 2016 he spent a (very quick) hour with the Hirwa family of mountain gorillas in Rwanda's Volcanoes National Park.
 Here is some of what he saw.

 Joel Litvin • Cofounder